-- (q) violations of federal, state or local law where such violations have an adverse effect on the educational mission of the University. - (r) failure to comply with the lawful directions of University officials, including campus police officers, acting in performance of their duties. - (s) knowingly providing false testimony or evidence, disruption or interference with the orderly conduct of a Disciplinary Conference or Hearing, violating the terms of any disciplinary sanction imposed in accordance with this Code, or any other abuse of the University's disciplinary procedures. - (t) stalking.
-A person is responsible for stalking if s/he purposely and repeatedly engages in a course of conduct directed at a specific person that would cause a reasonable person to fear bodily injury or death to him or herself or a member of his or her immediate family. - (u) Making, attempting to make, transmitting, or attempting to transmit audio or video of any person(s) on University premises in bathrooms, showers, bedrooms, or other premises where there is an explicit expectation of privacy with respect to nudity and/or sexual activity, without the knowledge and consent of all participants subject to such recordings.
+- (n) the distribution of alcohol, narcotics or dangerous drugs on University property or among members of the University community, if such distribution is illegal, or the possession of a sufficiently large quantity as to indicate an intention to distribute illegally. xiv - (o) theft of University services or theft of, or intentional or reckless damage to, University property, or property in the possession of, or owned by, a member of the University community, including the knowing possession of stolen property.
+Intentional or reckless misuse of fire safety equipment shall be regarded as damage under this section of the Code. - (p) the violation of the ethical code of one's intended profession either by graduate students enrolled in any of the University's professional or graduate schools or by undergraduate students in clinical courses or settings related to their intended profession. - (q) violations of federal, state or local law where such violations have an adverse effect on the educational mission of the University. - (r) failure to comply with the lawful directions of University officials, including campus police officers, acting in performance of their duties. - (s) knowingly providing false testimony or evidence, disruption or interference with the orderly conduct of a Disciplinary Conference or Hearing, violating the terms of any disciplinary sanction imposed in accordance with this Code, or any other abuse of the University's disciplinary procedures. - (t) stalking.xvi - (u) Making, er attempting to make, or transmitting an audio or video recording of any person(s) on University premises in bathrooms, showers, bedrooms, or other premises where there is an explicit expectation of privacy with respect to nudity and/or sexual activity, without the knowledge and consent of all participants subject to such recordings.